realbart/Ternary3/README.md

 }
 ```

-## Ternary3.BuiltInTypes
+## Ternary.BuiltInTypes

-The Ternary3.BuiltInTypes namespace contains various methods and extension methods that can be used to perform ternary operations on built in integer types.
+The Ternary.BuiltInTypes namespace contains various methods and extension methods that can be used to perform ternary operations on built in integer types.

 ## Ternary integer types